 Civ 6 Vampires are part of the Sanguine Pact, which is one of four Secret Societies.
 These Secret Societies are a DLC and must be enabled at the start of a game.
 You must own the Ethiopia Pack DLC to have access to Vampires.

+Vampires and Vampire Castles in Civ 6 are used as combat units and defensive fortifications.
 Civ 6 Vampires are used as powerful Combat units since they are extremely hard to kill and gain strength from enemy units that are killed.
 A Vampire Castle is used to give defensive protection to tiles and significant production bonuses to your civilization.
-It is also a home base for a Vampire to retreat to when its health falls to one.

 If you don’t have a Vampire Castle built and the Vampire’s health falls to one during combat, the Vampire appears in the Capital instead.